Armenia’s ‘Winged’ Attractions: Planes, Both Combat and Passenger, On Display in Museums and the Most Unlikely of Spots

 The EK-88167 on the Sevan shore (2015)

 Ararat Avia CJSC was a by-product of Armenian Airlines.
-The company operated out of Erebouni Airport and flew the Yak-40, the An-12 and An-24 planes, and Mi-8 helicopters, belonging to Armenian Airlines.
+The company operated out of Erebuni Airport and flew the Yak-40, the An-12 and An-24 planes, and Mi-8 helicopters, belonging to Armenian Airlines.

 The EK-88167 was also under Ararat Avia’s disposal for a while.
 In 1999, the Armenian government decided to reorganize the company by joining it with Armenian Airlines.
 All aircraft were moved to Zvartnots Airport, except for helicopter squadron.
 The tough times for Armenian Airlines had begun in 1998, resulting in the company going bankrupt in the spring of 2004.

 The EK-88167 had a unique fate.
-The plane flew for 25 years, until 2001.
 It was parked at Zvartnots for a time, and then moved to the Lake Sevan shore, to be used as a café.

 Another Yak-40 belonging to Armenian Airlines is now standing next to the Lake Van restaurant in Ashtarak, on the bank of Kasagh River.
 It’s in much worse shape than the Lake Sevan Yak-40.